uniwswap/uniwens-docs/deploying-dns-on-a-private-chain.md

 }
 ```

 Above, we first create a new top-level domain, "resolver", then set its resolver address to our newly deployed public resolver.
 Finally, we set up an address record for "resolver", pointing back to the resolver address.
 In effect, the resolver is answering queries about its own address.
-After this, anyone can find the public resolver at the special POWNS name "resolver".
+After this, anyone can find the public resolver at the special UNIWENS name "resolver".
 We call this function after deploying the public resolver in a `.then()` block as we did with the resolver.

 ## Deploy a Registrar